calintamas/react-native-toast-message/docs/api.md

 ### `show(options = {})`

-To show a Toast, call the `show()` method andd pass the `options` that suit your needs.
+To show a Toast, call the `show()` method and pass the `options` that suit your needs.
 Everything is optional, unless specified otherwise:

 ```js
 import Toast from 'react-native-toast-message'